ngckinhluan/prj301-se1867-05/README.md

 - View invoices and remove invoices.
 - Calculate revenue, show total passengers, revenue, and flights in a chosen specific period of time.

-## Requirement

-### Project name: Fire Airlines

-### Purpose:

-Fire Airlines allow customers to book flights, check-in, select seats, track reservations, and manage travel plans.
-They provide information on schedules, fares, in-flight services, and airline programs to assist travelers with trip planning and ticketing.

-### Objects:

-- Users can manage and purchase tickets for passengers.
-- Admin oversees all the system of users, flights,…

-### Features:

-#### User:

-- Login:
-  - Sign up for a new account.
-  - Sign in as a user (if login as admin account, going to admin’s manage page.)
-- Account:
-  - View and edit user account information.
-  - Change user account password.
-- Booking Flight:
-  - Search all flights having the same departure point, landing point, and departure date.
-  - Select one flight for booking (login necessary)
-  - Fill in passenger ticket information, select seat for each passenger (required) and choose luggage weight (optional)
-  - Fill in ticket information for the next passenger after clicking “Save”.
-  - Confirm buying ticket(s) by clicking “Purchase or “Add to cart” without purchase
-- Booking history:
-  - View the buying history including general invoice information and ticket total price.
-  - Click “detail” to show details of each invoice such as their flight, ticket, and seat information.
-  - Confirm purchase for or delete save invoices

-#### Admin:

-- Manage flights:
-  - View flights.
-  - Filter flights by airlines, departure points or landing points.
-  - Add, edit, remove flights.
-- Manage Users:
-  - View users.
-  - Edit, remove users.
-- Manage invoices:
-  - View invoices, remove invoices.
-  - Calculate revenue, show total passengers, revenue, flights in a chosen specific period of time.

-#### Login

-- Sign up for a new account.
-- Sign in as a user (if logged in as an admin account, redirected to the admin's management page).

-#### Account

-- View and edit user account information.
-- Change the user account password.

-#### Booking Flight

-- Search all flights with the same departure point, landing point, and departure date.
-- Select a flight for booking (login necessary).
-- Fill in passenger ticket information, select seats for each passenger (required), and choose luggage weight (optional).
-- Fill in ticket information for the next passenger after clicking "Save."
-- Confirm buying ticket(s) by clicking "Purchase" or "Add to cart" without purchase.

-#### Booking History

-- View the purchase history, including general invoice information and the total ticket price.
-- Click "detail" to show details of each invoice, such as flight, ticket, and seat information.
-- Confirm purchase or delete saved invoices.

-### Admin

-#### Manage Flights

-- View flights.
-- Filter flights by airlines, departure points, or landing points.
-- Add, edit, or remove flights.

-#### Manage Users

-- View users.

-#### Manage Invoices

-- View invoices and remove invoices.
-- Calculate revenue, show total passengers, revenue, and flights in a chosen specific period of time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>